Hire DevOps/Infrastructure Engineers

 - Comprehensive grasp of configuration management throughout the lifetime

-- Expertise in coding and scripting to create necessary automation and tools using Chef, Ruby, JSON, Python, Azure CLI, PowerShell, Java, and other technologies.
+- I have extensive experience in coding and scripting to develop automation tools and applications using a variety of technologies, including Chef, Ruby, JSON, Python, Azure CLI, PowerShell, Java, and others.

 - General-purpose programming languages such as Python, Java, Go, Perl, and C# are required.